Research-based ideas for parents to connect and support your kids' development

 Sarah MacLaughlin, LSW

-Sarah MacLaughlin is a social worker, parent educator, and author of the award-winning, bestselling book, What Not to Say: Tools for Talking with Young Children and the forthcoming title, Raising Humans With Heart: Not a How-To Manual.
+Sarah MacLaughlin is a social worker, parent educator, and author of the award-winning, bestselling book, What Not to Say: Tools for Talking with Young Children and Raising Humans With Heart: Not a How-To Manual.
 She is a writer, trainer, and content expert for ZERO TO THREE, a national nonprofit dedicated to ensuring all babies and toddlers have a strong start in life.
 Sarah's writing has been featured in many places, including online at The Huffington Post and in print with Pathways to Family Wellness magazine.
 She is a human development nerd dedicated to the well-being of children and their families.
 Sarah lives in the woods of Maine with her family, including a tweenaged son who gives her plenty of opportunities to take her own advice.

 Get in touch.